↑ What is Greyline propagation?

 Amateur radio operators often take advantage of greyline propagation to make long-distance contacts with other operators around the world.
 Some operators use specialized software or tools to help identify when the grey line is passing over their location, and to determine the best frequencies and modes of propagation to use during this time.
 Overall, greyline propagation is an interesting and useful phenomenon that can provide unique opportunities for long-distance radio communication.

 Back to the main page: why is radio propagation better along the greyline, as well as in-depth tutorial about the propagation of sky waves.
-See also an index for HF Radio Propagarion.
+See also an index of terms for HF Radio Propagarion.

 If no flags are displayed, it means that the s01.flagcounter.com server is down!